-• Annually update the Long-Range Facilities Plan to ensure alignment with the City of Surrey's update on the projection of dwelling units across the City

-Interpretation of the city's planning to be reflected in the city reflected.

-• Engage with the City of Surrey in the examination of all available unoccupied or under utilized land

-Interview of the School District's long-range interests and development plans.
+- Annually update the Long-Range Facilities Plan to ensure alignment with the City of Surrey's update on the projection of dwelling units across the City - ♦ The LRFP needs to be a living document that is the foundation for the 5 Year Capital Plan and any other moves including boundaries, catchment areas, and program location.
+As the City evolves, so should the LRFP so it is an accurate reflection of the evolution of the City of Surrey, and not just a snapshot in time.
+The process of an annual review would allow any changes in the City's planning to be reflected in the current LRFP. - Engage with the City of Surrey in the examination of all available unoccupied or under utilized land - The District has a number of parcels of land that are insufficient for a new school or expansion of an existing school.
+These land parcels may be repackaged or repurposed to serve both the City's and the School District's long-range interests and development plans.

-- Options to explore could include partnerships with developers and the potential for long-term leases in the redevelopment and reconceptualization of existing schools, facilities and district lands to best benefit the needs of the school district and the city of Surrey. - Collaborate with the City of Surrey and the Ministry of Education and Child Care, exploring whether the acquisition of existing facilities that are not school use would benefit the school district - Inhere may be existing facilities in the City that could be adapted or repurposed to serve K-12 education.
+- Options to explore could include partnerships with developers and the potential for long-term leases in the redevelopment and reconceptualization of existing schools, facilities and district lands to best benefit the needs of the school district and the city of Surrey. - Collaborate with the City of Surrey and the Ministry of Education and Child Care, exploring whether the acquisition of existing facilities that are not school use would benefit the school district - ♦ There may be existing facilities in the City that could be adapted or repurposed to serve K-12 education.
 Similar to the District exploring all possible options that include their existing sites, the City may have knowledge of sites around the City that could be used to provide instruction.
 Discussions could begin with the Ministry on the potential to acquire such sites to serve the District.